Datasets

 DatasetUnlockedbyAncestorEncryptIconUnlocked by ancestorDisplays for unlocked datasets that inherit encryption properties from the parent.

-Tree Table Role Icons
+Tree Table Usage Icons

 SMB shareDatasetRolesSMBShareIconIndicates the dataset is used by an SMB share.